veerandra7/automated_pdf_editor_and_mail_sender/README.md

 # automated_pdf_editor_and_mail_sender

-# Go through "Task description.txt" file for clear understanding of task
+  1.Go through "Task description.txt" file for clear understanding of task

 # Description of code:
   1. app.py file has the whole pipeline.